markmeeus/MarcelloDB/README.md

 The session makes sure you have access to the actual files where the data is stored.
 A session handles a set of data files in a specific folder.

-But before you can create the session, you'll have to create a platform specific object.

 MarcelloDB is a portable class library, but there are some platform specific things that simply cannot be written in portable code.
 Currently, MarcelloDB relies on a platform specific implementation for interacting with the file system.

 All of this is hidden from you as it is wrapped inside the Platform object.

-There is currently a Platform implementation for .net (MarcelloDB.netfx.Platform in MarcelloDB.netfx.Platform.dll).
-This one can be used on Xamarin for iOS and Xamarin.
+The Platform implementation for mono/.net which can be used for Xamarin iOS and Android can be found in the Marcello.netfx assembly.

-Implementation for WintRT is beeing developed.
+The implementation for Windows Phone 8.1 and Windows 8.1 (not tested in Windows 10 yet) can be found in the Marcello.uwp assembly.

 So first: create the Platform object in your platform specific project.